LibraryOfCongress/viewshare/docs/ecosystem.rst

 * Viewshare specific
     * viewshare.apps.notices
         * User can control email settings for system events like invitations and announcements.
-    * viewshare.apps.collection_catalog
-        * Admin can group Exhibits that have been published on the system into Collections.
-Collections can be grouped into Projects.
-Collections can be tagged with Topics and can be attributed to Organizations.
     * viewshare.utilities
         * This is a general, catch-all app to store utilities used throughout the system.
 Some of the code includes:
             * context processors to add settings values to a ''RequestContext''.